 If you are traveling to Central America, you are aware that the second half of the year is the Hurricane Season.
 Does this mean that you should postpone your trip?
 The answer is NO by all means!
-Although Central America is technically vulnerable to hurricanes both on the Pacific and Atlantic Oceans, it is by no means a high risk area.
+Central America is technically vulnerable to hurricanes both on the Pacific and Atlantic Oceans.
+Yet it is by no means a high risk area.

-Officially, according to the National Hurricane Center, which is located in Miami, the Pacific Hurricane Season begins the 15th of May, which means that we are almost one month into the season.
-The truth is that the Eastern Pacific Ocean usually has a much more active hurricane season than the North Atlantic, however it is extremely rare for a storm to form further south than El Salvador; in any effect, if it does, there is really not much time for it to strengthen before it comes inland, so the damage if any is usually minimal.
+Officially, according to the National Hurricane Center, which is located in Miami, the Pacific Hurricane Season begins the 15th of May.
+This means that we are almost one month into the season.
+The truth is that the Eastern Pacific Ocean usually has a much more active hurricane season than the North Atlantic.
+Yet it is extremely rare for a storm to form further south than Honduras.
+In any case, if it does, there is really not much time for it to strengthen before it comes inland.
+Therefore damage if any is usually minimal.
 The Pacific hurricane season in Central America ends around the 15th of November

 On the Atlantic basin, the hurricane season officially begins on the first of June and ends November 30th.
-Most Atlantic hurricanes form either off the coast of Africa or aver the mid Atlantic Ocean, and these rarely make it into the Caribbean, as they usually curve out to sea, hit the mayor Antilles or the Eastern seaboard of the United States.
+Most Atlantic hurricanes form either off the coast of Africa or aver the mid Atlantic Ocean.
+These storms rarely make it into the Caribbean.
+They usually curve out to sea, hit the Greater Antilles or the Eastern seaboard of the United States.

 As a general rule, Honduras gets hit by a hurricane once every 25 years.
 The last major hurricane was Mitch in 1998, and prior to that it was Hurricane Fifi back in 1974.
 Although smaller storms, considered tropical storms do visit Honduras from time to time, they are not really that large or damaging to be worth mentioning.